-Brendan Dobbie, Senior Solicitor at EDO NSW, has carriage of this matter for IRN.
+Brendan Dobbie, Acting Principal Solicitor at EDO NSW, has carriage of this matter for IRN.

-To stay up to date with this case and our other cases, sign up to our weekly eBulletin.
+To stay up to date with this and all our cases, sign up to our weekly eBulletin.

 - Legal update: Less water, less transparency (July 2018)

 - Legal update: Using the law to protect the Murray-Darling Basin (November 2017)

 - Four Corners investigation highlights our work to protect the Murray-Darling Basin (July 2017)

 - Is carp herpes really a substitute for water in the Murray-Darling?
 (February 2017)